anonlang/anonlang/raw-though-process/raw-notes.md

   - Should we allow condensing to `math(...)` or `c++(...)`?
 Hmm, but don't want to get that confused with regular functions that might just happen to have the same name, especially for eso-langs.
 Then again, the creator of those can just rename them so something like 'rust-lang' and 'd-lang' and 'dart-lang' maybe.
 But, if that happens, then it wouldn't be consistent with with any languages that don't have 'lang' after it.
 Meh.
 - If we want to call system function using the dot syntax, i.e. `.function-name(...)`, then that seems very similar to jQuery's syntax using `$.functionName(...)` and Underscore.js's syntax using `_functionName(...)`.
 - There should be no external tools necessary.
 The language should include a way to 'pre-process' things, and ability to have code custom checked at compile-time.
+- To have the 'layout' context, there should probably be a library imported.
+Perhaps, 'use gui' or 'use layout' written somewhere in the app.
+  - So, what does the minimal language support with no imports?
+    - Yes: loop, start, stop, number, text, if/switch, comparison, input, output, group/array/bag/set/map, attribute/function/variable, const/read-only,
+    - Basically, things to build a simple console/terminal program?
+Like, FizzBuzz
+    - No math?
+Or, maybe just the basic 4 and modulus?
+    - If there is so much stuff by default, then may not be so good for embedded systems?
+But, then again, we may be assuming a future world without needing to worry about time/space.
+But, in that case we could just include everything...
+Hmm, maybe we should, but then just automatically have a minifier like ProGuard to run when compiling the code.
+- No decimal numbers?
+All numbers in 'scientific notation'-ish, basically a number for value and number for where decimal place might be added..
+Doing something like 'num = 3.14' would just be syntactic sugar for something like 'number(314, 2)', where 2 means two numbers after the decimal. 'number(20, 3)' would be 0.020. 'number(20, -3)' would be 20000.
+Does this really make intuitive sense for somebody new looking at it for the first time?
+Probably no method of this would be intuitive, but if it is just implementation detail, then end-dev would never see it.
+  - Another way to think of 'number(x, n)' is to assume that x is regular integer with implicit decimal at the end, and 'n' would be how many places to move the decimal left/right.
+Basically, opposite of the above way.
+- In terminal, to start app, the command would be `start app-name`
+  - It seems that we are trying to prefer 'start' more than 'run' in as most places as possible.
+Hopefully, all?
+  - But, in order to work with other 'legacy' systems, we would need a unique name before that.
+Ideas: asdf, alang, do, art, `app start app-name`
+- When overriding functions, there are a few different ways that we could do this:
+  - super function is always called before sub function (or, vice-versa)
+  - sub function must explicitly call super function in order for it to be called
+  - super function can itself define whether its code should be called first/last or don't care, then sub function code would just be done in the middle
+  - super and sub function can set priority for each of their code, then they will be automatically called in increasing order
+- Numbers in Artlang

+        number [
+          int-number ;; integers only, integer rounding
+          float-number [
+            style [
+              out-format [
+                fixed [in count-decimal-places]
+                scientific
+                engineering
+              ]
+            ]
+          ]
+        ]

+- Idea: Constructors not needed if we just have default values?
+- Perhaps a context group for 'compile-time' code.
+Everything else by default would be all 'run-time' code.
+  - Along with checking input of functions, this could also be used for tests.
+Or, tests could be a separate context group.
+  - Allow way to generate run-time code programmatically during compile-time.
+- Don't use `^` key as major syntax because it doesn't work for some/many European keyboards.
+- Perhaps have tools to automatically convert any 'group' to 'json'?
+This would just be put under legacy/support?
+Because eventually we wouldn't want to have to support that and we would just want people to use Anonlang directly in all cases.
+So, then there should definitely be a tool for json to anonlang.
+- A good frontend way to do databases and migrations.
+- If there is int32, int 64, and int 128 data types in the language, then maybe also support 'int32+' to represent 32 bits or over?
+Meh, probably not.
+If 32 bits is declared, then that is probably enough.
+  - Should regular int be allowed to grow?
+Maybe it would depend on the computer being worked on?
+Meh.
+- Allow creation of 'data types'.
+Hmm, in use that would be just like regular groups and/or objects.
+- By default, end-users would be programming in art4?
+There would be an compiler written in art3 to transpile art4 to art3.
+There would be a compiler written in art2 to transpile the art3 to art2.
+Or, instead of art2, the other compiler might just go to C or LLVM or Java or Java byte code.
+- Allow everything to be set to null?
+Or, just allow an 'uninstantiated' state?
+- Any number bases not base 10 or base 16 would require a library.
+What about for setting colors (like, RGB555 and ARGB8888)?
+In that case, that color library can be using the other number base library.
+- Extra Feature Idea: An '@debug' annotation for functions to output the passed arguments and return values.
+Possibly a '@debug-full' to output to log each instantiation line or maybe even all lines.
+Perhaps '@debug-full' or regular debug would take a parameter that defines what it should do and whether or not it should only be done for debug builds (true by default).
+- Sample function declaration syntax:

+        function-name in-vars out-vars [
+          out a, b
+        ]
+        ;; Demonstrating multiple-in multiple-out, default-in, default-out, named-in, named-out, named-return double-it a:int b:int c:10, a2:int b2:int c2:20 [
+          out a2:a * 2, b2:b * 2
+        ]
+        ;; Named output is automatically returned
+        triple-it a:int, a:int [
+          a = a * 3;
+        ]
+        ;; Variable type is declared in function declaration triple-it a:int, b:int [
+          b = a * 3;
+          ;; b = 'text' ;; Not allowed because type is already declared ]